JogoShugh/CoderDojoPonceSprings.Events/2013.07.13/README.md

 # CoderDojo Ponce Springs 7/13/2013 Event Outline and Resources

-Thanks for attending CoderDojo Ponce Springs -- A free and fun place where Atlanta's kids learn how to code, supported by mentors and parents!
+Thanks for attending CoderDojo Ponce Springs -- a free and fun place where Atlanta's kids learn how to code, supported by mentors and parents!
 We hope you have a great time.

 # Key Times